UKHomeOffice/application-container-platform/docs/how-to-docs/anchore-scan.md

 Here are the environment variables supported by the image used in the `scan-image` step:

  Variable                | Usage                                                                      | Default
 ------------------------ | -------------------------------------------------------------------------- |------------
-SERVICE_URL              | the URL the anchore submission service is running on                       | http://anchore-submission-server:10080
+SERVICE_URL              | the URL the anchore submission service is running on                       | `http://anchore-submission-server:10080`
 IMAGE_NAME	             | the name of the image you wish to have scanned	                            |n/a DOCKERFILE               | the path to the Dockerfile                                                 |	n/a TOLERATE	               | the minimum level of vulnerability we are willing to tolerate              | (low, medium, high)	medium
 WHITELIST	               | a collection of CVEs (allows for comma separation) we are willing to accept|	n/a WHITELIST_FILE           | the path to a file containing a list of whitelisted CVEs                   |	n/a FAIL_ON_DETECTION        | indicates if we should exit with 1 if a vulnerability is found	          |true SHOW_ALL_VULNERABILITIES | indicates we should show all vulnerabilities regardless	                  |false LOCAL_IMAGE              | indicates the image is locally available	                                |false AUTH_TOKEN               | an authentication token used to speak to the api with	                    |n/a TIMEOUT                  | the max time you are willing to wait for the scan to complete (in s)	    |20 minutes

-### Example of Whitelisting a CVE
+### Example of Whitelisting CVEs

 If you need to whitelist a particular CVE, you will need to add the environment variable `WHITELIST` within the step shown above and add the CVE.

 Here is an example of whitelisting two CVE's: CVE-2008-4318 and CVE-2020-25613.

 ```YAML
 steps: